 - some hereditary conditions, including FAP (familial adenomatous polyposis) or Lynch syndrome, which can cause colon cancer

-- Stop smoking, get moving and eat healthily - if you stop smoking (or don't take up smoking), maintain a healthy body weight, follow a healthy and nutritious diet (avoid red and processed meats and eat plenty of fiber), and exercise regularly you will minimize your risk of developing colon cancer.
+Stop smoking, get moving and eat healthily for a lower risk.
+If you stop smoking (or don't take up smoking), maintain a healthy body weight, follow a healthy and nutritious diet (avoid red and processed meats and eat plenty of fiber), and exercise regularly you will minimize your risk of developing colon cancer.

 Researchers explained in the Journal of the National Cancer Institute (May 2012 issue) that exercise is associated with lower rates of colon and breast cancer deaths.